THE SMITHIT CONCEPT. Back in one of the very first posts on this site, in a write-up

 - Reduced weight and bulk = increased agility and mobility.

-NOTE** Most of the people we polled found this method preferable to being hit in the ribs by their “buddy,” flailing away in the dark with a 6-8# axe.
+NOTE** At the very least, most of the people we polled found this method preferable to being hit in the ribs by their “buddy,” flailing away in the dark with a 6-8# axe.

 - a) A 3# – 4# striking tool of your choice.